Ashwini440/eks-cluster/README.md

-this is eks-cluster repo master branch
+ this is eks-cluster repo master branch fot trihher task